 Getting from Sweden to Norway

-There are regular direct bus services between Karlstad and Oslo taking around 3 hours so you should have no problem getting between these two large Nordic nations.
+There are regular direct bus services between Karlstad and Oslo taking around 3 hours so you should have no problem getting between these two large Nordic nations, although services aren’t that regular at the time of writing so research the times when planning your trip.
+The trains are a fraction quicker at around 2 hours 45 minutes but usually more expensive.

-Our Norway backpacking route starts in the nation’s capital.
-While it may lack the architecture of Stockholm for example, Oslo has its fair share of interesting sites.
-Located on a fjord, highlights include the National Gallery, Viking Ship Museum and Vigeland Sculpture Park, where more than 200 of Norwegian sculptors Gustav Vigeland’s works are located.
+Most Norway backpacking routes start in the nation’s capital and ours is no exception.
+While it may lack the architecture of Stockholm for example, Oslo has its fair share of interesting sights.
+Located on a fjord, highlights include the National Gallery, Viking Ship Museum and Vigeland Sculpture Park, where more than 200 of Norwegian sculptor Gustav Vigeland’s works are located.

 (4 days +)